OCA/server-tools/base_time_parameter/readme/USAGE.md

 If model_id is empty, any model/record may get the time parameter.

-The value may be a text or reference.
+The value may be a text or, for the "Record" type, a reference.

+The value is parsed according to the type of the parameter when it is stored, so a version that the type cannot read is refused instead of failing later, when the parameter is used.

 Get the value like this: